nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 is to restart the app at the current moment.

-### Appointment Sidebar Feature
+### Appointment List Feature

-The appointment sidebar is facilitated by `ModelManager`.
+The appointment list is facilitated by `ModelManager`.
 It extends `Model` and stores an additional `SortedList<Appointment>` object that represents all existing appointments.
 The `setAppointmentList()` method checks against `filteredPersons` to look for updates regarding existing `Appointment` objects.
-The `setAppointmentList()` method is called whenever there is a command that can potentially change the data stored, to ensure that the state of the appointment sidebar is as updated as possible.
+The `setAppointmentList()` method is called whenever there is a command that can potentially change the data stored, to ensure that the state of the appointment list is as updated as possible.

 The `getAppointmentList()` method is called once during the startup of the program by `getAppointmentList()` in `LogicManager`, which is in turn called by `MainWindow`.
 It returns the `sortedList<Appointment>` object within `modelManager`.